As we near the end of the tax year, here are 8 end-of-year tax planning tips.

 Why does this benefit both you and the charity to which you give?
 First of all, the qualified recipient of your gift can receive the full benefit of the appreciated asset’s current market value.
 And for your own itemized deductions, you can usually deduct the full fair market value of those appreciated securities you’ve held for more than a year.

 Another benefit of donating appreciated securities held long term is that you avoid paying capital gains tax on the appreciation.
 (Note there are very different rules for privately held securities.
 Speak to a financial advisor to learn more).
-You can donate up to 30% of your adjusted gross income in appreciated assets to “public” charities before you are capped for the year.
-If you donate to a “private foundation,” then you can give up to 20% of your adjusted gross income.
-The excess will carry over for five years before being lost.
+You can donate up to 50% of your adjusted gross income in appreciated assets to “public” charities before you are capped for the year.
+If you donate to a “private foundation,” or other charitable groups, then you can give up to 30% of your adjusted gross income.

 2. USE YOUR IRA TO MAKE QUALIFIED CHARITABLE DISTRIBUTIONS (QCD)